Former Disney CEO Michael Eisner weighs in on Jimmy Kimmel's suspension

 Eisner made it clear he disagreed with ABC's decision.

-"The 'suspending indefinitely' of Jimmy Kimmel immediately after the Chairman of the FCC's aggressive yet hollow threatening of the Disney Company is yet another example of out-of-control intimidation," Eisner said.
+"The 'suspending indefinitely' of Jimmy Kimmel immediately after the Chairman of the FCC's aggressive yet hollow threatening of the Disney Company is yet another example of out-of-control intimidation," Eisner said in his post.

 He added, "Maybe the Constitution should have said, 'Congress shall make no law abridging the freedom of speech, or of the press, except in one's political or financial self-interest.'
 By-the-way, for the record, this ex-CEO finds Jimmy Kimmel very talented and funny."

-Eisner's comments come after a wave of dismissals and other sanctions by companies against workers who've taken public positions on the matter of Kirk's death.
+Eisner's comments come after a wave of dismissals and other sanctions by companies against workers who have made public remarks about Kirk's death and political views.